 The climate of Texas varies greatly from one area to another because of its multiple climate zones.
-Summers have a typical subtropical climate and are hot and humid.
+Summers have a typical subtropical climate and are hot and humid which results in high energy consumption.
 Though the Gulf Coast generally experiences mild winters, the winters are colder in the Panhandle areas.

 Here are some ideas that save energy during the varied climatic conditions that occur around the year.